complete-dope/codex/content/posts/Brushing-up-LLM.md

 * Search :
-Text to SQL , sanitize SQL using deny-list to reject any SQL that contain desctructive keyword Scheme Validation :
+Text to SQL , sanitize SQL using deny-list to reject any SQL that contain desctructive keyword Scheme Validation : allowed sql queries / keywords only

-* Analyse
+* Analyse :

 * Synthesize